Römisch-Germanischen Museum (RGM): Arch from the Northern Gate of the town; (inset) inscription CCAA (Colonia Claudia Ara Agrippinensium)

 Many legionaries chose to be portrayed attending their funerary banquet, but Titus Flavius Bassus and others preferred to be remembered in full action, actually in a pose similar to the statues of Jupiter which stood on many columns in Germany.
 He was a cavalryman from Noricum, approximately today's Austria, a province which was continuously under threat of being invaded by tribes who were much more bellicose than those on the Rhine border.
 He died at 46, after 26 years of service, most likely of natural causes.

-The IVth century tombstone of Viatorinus shows a very different fate: he was killed in action at 30 by the Franks at Divitia (Deutz), the Roman outpost opposite Cologne which protected a bridge over the Rhine.
+The IVth century tombstone of Viatorinus, an officer, shows a very different fate: he was killed in action at 30 by the Franks at Divitia (Deutz), the Roman outpost opposite Cologne which protected a bridge over the Rhine.
 The tombstone was erected by the deputy commander and its inscription refers to the territory on the right bank of the river as barbarico.
 Its poor lettering is in strike contrast with that which celebrated Marcus Caelius, another Roman officer who was killed in action in 9 AD.

 During the IInd century AD the practice of inhumation gained ground versus that of cremation owing to a general move of society towards beliefs which implied some forms of resurrection.
 The use of sarcophagi spread to the whole Roman Empire and a major trade developed between the regions having marble quarries and those where this material was not available.
 Because of transportation difficulties very few sarcophagi reached Germany.
 Severinius was a veteran of Legio XXX Ulpiae Victrix, a legion established by Emperor Trajan in 105 for the conquest of Dacia which was relocated to Xanten in 122.
 He and his relatives might have come from areas where the use of sarcophagi was customary.
 The sarcophagus was found in 1671 near Severin Tor, a medieval gate of Cologne.